 Videos of my research

-If you're more into watching clips (instead of reading academic papers), then you might like to learn more about my research through the following videos.
+If you're more into watching clips (instead of reading academic papers), then you might like to learn more about my research through some videos.

 First, I recently had the honor of giving an Everhart Lecture at Caltech.
 In this talk, I summarize my lab's work creating microscopes that capture gigapixel-scale images.
-You can watch the whole lecture for free at iTunes U at the link below:
+You can find more information about this lecture here, or watch it for free at iTunes U at the link below:

 Second, I was lucky enough to feature some of my research on cryptography on the Science Channel show, Through the Wormhole, with Morgan Freeman.
 Check out my explanation of how one-time pads and physical unclonable functions work!